bbc/psammead/packages/components/psammead-leading-story-promo/README.md

 ## Description

 The `LeadingStoryPromo` component is designed to be used on 'index' pages, which are pages that link to other articles/stories.
-It supports having info on the left with an image on the right.
-This can be a collection of any nodes.
+It displays both an image and info, where `info` can be a collection of any nodes.

 ## Installation